12 Simonds Hill Road

 Public Transportation:

 There is no local bus.
 We are a more than half an hour drive from regional bus and train lines in Fitchburg and Worcester.
-Unfortunately, not generally able to pick people up from the bus or train station.
-There is some possibility that another guest will be coming from your direction and be able to give you a ride, but we cannot guarantee this and we have limited ability to set up rides for people.
+Unfortunately, not generally able to pick people up from the bus or train station for events.
+We can ask around and see if another guest will be coming from your direction and be able to give you a ride, but we cannot guarantee this and we have limited ability to set up rides for people.

-Greyhound Bus Lines - MBTA Regional Rail - Amtrak Trains
+Greyhound Bus Lines - MBTA Regional Rail to Fitchburg - MBTA Regional Rail to Worcester - Amtrak Trains

 In the area:

 We are roughly 2.5 miles from the center of Hubbardston, which has a gas station (limited hours), convenience/liquor store, and pizza shop.
 We are roughly 10 miles from Gardner.
 If you take 68 back towards Rt.
 2, you will find a Walmart.
-Beyond that is Timpany Plaza, with a Stop & Shop grocery store, Citizen's Bank, Sovereign Bank, liquor store, chinese food, dollar store and Big Lots.
-Further into Gardner, past the rotary, there are a number of restaurants, gas stations, fast food, and other stores.
+Beyond that is Timpany Plaza, with a Stop & Shop grocery store, Citizen's Bank, Sovereign Bank, liquor store, chinese food, dollar store, Radio Shack, and Big Lots.
+Further into Gardner, past the rotary, there are a number of restaurants, gas stations, fast food, a few small diners (limited hours), and other stores.

 Information for Long-Term Guests and Interns

 Our farm occasionally takes interns in the spring-to-fall season.
 We've had them in the winter, but don't intend to do it again.
-When we really need the help - and when people learn the most - is April through November.
 We've taken interns for as little as a week and as long as six months.
 We discuss what you'd like to learn, and what of that we can teach you.
-The program is quite flexible.
+The program is quite flexible, and fairly informal.
 We will not pay you, because we don't have the money.
 If you are staying for more than a few weeks, we appreciate a small contribution towards food and utilities, but do not require it if you cannot afford it.
 We do require that you help with household chores.
 We will also arrange with groups to do one-day workshops on specific skills, such as soapmaking, dyeing, butchering, herbalism and spinning.
 Please see our General House Rules, and our list of things we wish we'd asked past guests & interns.

 Questions?
 Email us at cauldronfarm@hotmail.com or call 978-928-4198.